Comparison of administration panels: cPanel vs. Plesk vs. Webmin

 If you are a new user, you may check out their YouTube channel, too:

 Plesk understands itself as a platform for developers, thus it has a lot of software already installed and software like Docker, Ruby, etc. can be installed with a few clicks.
 In addition to this, a lot of features can be installed, using free or paid addons, which can be installed with a few clicks, too.
 Nevertheless, it is even an alternative to start a webhosting.
-At the moment, three different versions are offered, all details regarding the differences and the official addons can be found within the following document provided by Plesk:
+At the moment, three different versions are offered, all details regarding the differences and the official addons can be found within the following website provided by Plesk:

 Plesk provides a detailed documentation, too: